vmware-archive/hillview/docs/userManual.md

   column.
 After conversion a new column is appended to the table, containing the converted data.

-* Create column...: allows the user to write a JavaScript program that computes values for a new column.
+* Create column in JS...: allows the user to write a JavaScript program that computes values for a new column.

   ![Add column dialog](add-column-dialog.png)